mark-bennett-uk/zx-spectrum-screen-creator/README.md

 This project allows a user to create ZX Spectrum screen layouts for games or applications.

+To use the software, download all the files into a folder on your computer and open the zxscreen.html file in your browser.

 Screen

 The screen area represents the Spectrum display and is surrounded by a narrow border that represents the Spectrum border.
 Above the screen, the character position of the mouse is displayed as X and Y coordinates along with that position's character, ink, paper, bright and flash attributes.